cmgriffing/presentation-tech-twitch-and-you/slides/02-getting-started.md

 ## Mostly JS Focused

-This is focused on JS streams.
+This talk is focused on JS streams.

+Also English focused.

 I will mention some others towards the end.